giordano-lucas/dex-cyclic-arbitrage/index.md

 # Cycles profitability prediction

 The goal of the project also consists of testing the predictability of the cycle's profitability.
 The return of a given cycle is defined by its `revenues` minus its `cost` (fees). `Profitability` is a Boolean value indicating if the corresponding cycle has positive or negative `profitability`. `Profitability` is then used as a target/label for classification tasks.
 94% of the cycles have a positive return.
+This imbalance can badly affect the training process: The models will tend to always output true and will obtain a precision of 94% despite being meaningless.
 Thus, we need to take this imbalance into the prediction process.
 The target imbalance is handled through the `class_weight` module of  Sklearn .
 It reweights the samples during training to obtain a 1:1 balance between positive and negative data points.

 First, simple models such as logistic regression and SVM are used.
 These models take the previously computed embeddings as features.
 Then a more complex model consisting of a neural network is used, it is fed with the raw features.
 Namely, the swap rates and gas fees.